neumino/thinky/README.md

 - poolMin: The minimum number of connections in the pool (default to 1)
 - enforce: Boolean that represent if the schemas should be enforced or not

 _Note_: The behavior of enforce may change.
-Since I can imagine four cases
+Since there are more than two cases

 - Be flexible
 - Forbid extra fields
 - Forbid missing fields